-The ‘precursor content’ value gives an indication of the quantity of material present in the wine which is capable of forming pink colour.
+The ‘precursor content’ value gives an indication of the quantity of material present in the wine capable of forming pink colour.
 Simpson et al. (1982) reported a mean precursor content value of 35 for 62 commercial white wines.
-Values above about 50 would be considered to be high.
-The so-called precursor content is a quantitative measure of the degree of pinking arising from a relatively high addition of hydrogen peroxide (75 mg/L), and is less dependent on the concentration of free SO2 and other antioxidants such as ascorbic acid present in the wine than is the case for ‘pinking susceptibility’.
+Values above about 50 would be considered high.
+The pinking precursor content measurement is less dependent on the concentration of free SO2 and other antioxidants such as ascorbic acid present in the wine than the measure of ‘pinking susceptibility’.

 More details can be found in Simpson et al. (1982) (click here to order).